mbuesch/letmein/doc/PROTOCOL.md

 All other message flow combinations are invalid and shall result in an immediate stop of the communication and authentication.
 Invalid combinations may or may not trigger a `GOAWAY`, depending on the error policy configuration.

-The `USER` and `RESOURCE` values in all messages shall always be equal to what the client requested in the first `KNOCK` message.
+The `USER` and `RESOURCE` values in all messages shall always be equal to what the client requested in the first `KNOCK` or `REVOKE` message.

 # Cryptography